davidgilbertson/react-recollect/README.md

 # React Recollect

-A library for managing data within a React app.
+A library for managing state in a React app.

 First things first: **don't use this**.